-The civic role of the place in hosting cultural events and promoting culture in the ACT extends further, with the Cultural Facilities Corporation (initially, the Canberra Theatre Trust) managing the Canberra Theatre Centre, the Canberra Museum and Gallery (CMAG) and the Nolan Gallery.
+The civic role of the place in hosting cultural events and promoting culture in the ACT extends further, with the Cultural Facilities Corporation managing the Canberra Theatre Centre, the Canberra Museum and Gallery (CMAG) and the Nolan Collection.
 Additionally, the North Building houses various community-based cultural organisations.